 - Sense of fulfillment

 - Stronger finances

 Examples of Lifestyle Deflation

-Allow me to introduce you to six people that have seriously improved their lives, finances and overall happiness just by deflating their lifestyles.
+Allow me to introduce you to five people that have seriously improved their lives, finances and overall happiness just by deflating their lifestyles.

 And yes, I realize that none of the people in these examples have kids but don’t let that minor detail get to you.
 It’s still possible to deflate your lifestyle even if you have kids.
 I’m an example of that.
 My wife and I have four kids and we’re thriving on a single income, partly because we’ve made the conscious decision to deflate our lifestyle.

 How To Deflate Your Lifestyle

 A main objective for many people that simplify their lives is to minimize expenses and maximize savings.
 There isn’t a faster way than lifestyle deflation to get your financial life in order if you’re already making a decent living but struggling to get ahead.

 Track Your Expenses – Do It Old School Style If You Have To